DANS-KNAW/course-rpm-dev/tutorial.md

        sudo service easy-tutorial start

-9. Now test the service on the VM using `questionnaire-testvm.html`
+9. Now test the service on the VM using <a target="__blank" href="http://test.dans.knaw.nl/answers">http://test.dans.knaw.nl/answers</a>

 Zooming in